Turtiainen/assisdent-web-client-continuation/README.md

 ### Test reports

-Running the tests produces a test report in `/reports`.
-The report is in .xml and includes the amount of passing, failed and skipped tests.
+Running the tests produces a test report in two formats in `/reports`.

+The reports are in .xml and .html formats, and they include same information: the amount of passing, failed and skipped tests.
 The reports are generated also on a push to `main` or `development`.

+The output can be viewed in three ways:

+- Locally
+  - Run the tests locally and view the generated html report in `/reports` folder.
+This can be done by opening the html file in a browser.

+- CI/CD pipeline, on a push to `main` or `development`.
-The output can be viewed under a CI/CD run job *JEST Tests* in the Actions tab.
+  1. Under a CI/CD run job *JEST Tests* in the Actions tab.
+  2. Download report in pdf format (generated from the html report) from the workflow artifacts.
+The artifacts can be found under a specific Github Actions workflow run page, in the section *Artifacts*.

 ### Writing a test